mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 3. The intercept and slope coefficients for the presence-only thinning probability were respectively `-0.75` and `1.5`.
 4. The by-survey probability fo detecting an individual given their presence at a sample site was 0.3 (about -0.85 on the logit scale).

+When comparing the outputs of the latent state estimates from the standard occupancy model that only used detection / non-detection data to the integrated occupancy model that also used presence-only data, it is very clear that the accurary and precision of the coefficients estimates have improved.

+![The integrated model greatly outperformed the standard occupancy model]{{site.url}}/blog/images/iocm02.jpeg#center

+The plot above is for the full posterior distribution of the intercept (`6`) and slope (`1`) term for the latent state model.

+Digging into the results from the rest of model, it's also clear to see that the integrated model did a great job retrieving the parameters from the other linear predictors.

+![All true parameter values are within the 95% credible interval for each linear predictor]{{site.url}}/blog/images/iocm03.jpeg#center

+In order, `beta` represents the latent state terms, `cc` are the presence-only data model terms, and `a` was the intercept term from the detection/non-detection data model.

+## Making spatial predictions from the integrated model